vmware-archive/terraforming-vsphere/README.md

 ### Tearing down environment

 **Note:** This will only destroy resources deployed by Terraform.
-You will need to clean up anything deployed on top of that infrastructure yourself (e.g. by running `om delete-installation`)
+You will need to clean up anything deployed on top of that infrastructure yourself.
+On a vanilla vSphere deployment, running `om delete-installation` first will suffice.
+If you are using PAS with NSX-T, in order to clean up all NSX-T resources you will need to run `cf delete-org $orgname` for every org in your CF deployment.

 ```bash
 terraform destroy